SLINGhub/RFkit/README.md

 ## Building from source

-Once the repo in downloaded:
+Once the repository is downloaded:

 ```bash
 cd RFkit